ra9m/workout/README.md

-# Project is in it's beginner stages.
-Right now, it has dependencies (mostly PyQt), can be run using main.py with Python 3 installed.
+# Project is mostly complete (aside from background image not working).

+No dependencies are needed.
+Python is not required.
+To run the application, navigate to the "dist" folder, then the "main" folder, then run main.exe.